3C277.1 e-MERLIN workshop: Part 1 - Calibration

 ← back to top

-Remember from the EVN continuum tutorial that we need to always back-up our flags before we do any more flagging.
-This is so that we don't have to go back to the start in case we accidentally flag or un-flag large proportions of good data.
-We use flagmanager to do this.
+Remember from the EVN continuum tutorial that we must always back up our flags before we do any further flagging.
+This way, we won't have to return to the beginning if we accidentally flag or unflag large amounts of good data.
+We use flagmanager for this.

 # Back up original flag state